$R^2$ corrections to Complexity Growth with a Probe String: Abstract

 \section{Abstract}

-We investigate the effect of $R^2$ corrections on holographic complexity growth within the framework of the Complexity=Action(CA) conjecture.
-By introducing a probe string into Gauss-Bonnet(GB) $AdS$ black brane background, we analyze the time derivative of the Nambu-Goto(NG) action as the holographic dual to complexity growth.
+We investigate the effect of $R^2$ corrections on holographic complexity growth within the framework of the Complexity=Action (CA) conjecture.
+By introducing a probe string into a Gauss-Bonnet (GB) $AdS$ black brane background, we analyze the time derivative of the Nambu-Goto (NG) action as the holographic dual to complexity growth.
 Our results indicate that the complexity growth is maximized for a stationary string and is suppressed by its motion.
-Significantly, we identify a crossover point at specific string velocity, where the influence of $R^2$ corrections on complexity growth changes.
-For slow strings, stronger $R^2$ corrections enhance complexity growth, whereas for fast strings they suppress it.
+At fixed temperature, the stationary string complexity growth is independent of the GB coupling, whereas that of moving strings is suppressed by stronger $R^2$ corrections.
+Finally, the growth rate is shown to increase linearly with temperature, confirming that higher temperatures systematically drive the complexity growth.